stefan-loewe/WinBinder/README.md

 =========
 As of 2018-01-01, this repository is shut down, to be restricted to be read-only.

-For an up-to-date development, please consider the fork of user [wagy](https://github.com/wagy/) at [https://github.com/wagy/WinBinder/](https://github.com/wagy/WinBinder/)
+For an up-to-date development, please consider the fork of user [wagy](https://github.com/wagy/) at [https://github.com/wagy/WinBinder/](https://github.com/wagy/WinBinder/), which reportedly also has PHP 7.X support.

 WinBinder
 =========